 6 - Displays the violation details.
 When you hover the mouse pointer on the graph, the details such as violation type, time of the attack, and total events are displayed.

 When you click a bubble graph, the details are displayed in the App Security Violation Details page.
-For example, if you want to further view details for cross-site script violation, click the graph populated for XSS in App Security Investigator.
+For example, if you want to further view details for cross-site scripting (cross-site script) violation, click the graph populated for XSS in App Security Investigator.

 The App Security Violation Details is displayed with violation details such as attack time, attack category, severity, URL, and so on.